Soniya Akula

-Soniya Akula is an Indian actress who appears in Telugu-language films.
-She made her film debut in 2019 with a role in George Reddy.
+Soniya Akula is an Indian actress who works in Telugu-language films.
+She made her film debut in 2019 with George Reddy.

-In 2024 she participated in Bigg Boss Season 8 Telugu and was evicted on Day 28.
-Her name is also transcribed Sonia Akula.
+In 2024, she participated in Bigg Boss Telugu 8 and was evicted on Day 28.

 Early life

-Soniya Akula was born in the village of Gajulpally, Manthani Mandal (Peddapalli district, Telangana) and grew up in Agra.
-She completed her B.Tech. from Bhojreddy Engineering College in Hyderabad.
+Akula was born in Gajullapally village, Manthani Mandal, Peddapalli district, Telangana.
+She later grew up in Agra.

+She completed her B.Tech from Bhojreddy Engineering College in Hyderabad.

 Career

-Soniya started her career as an actress in 2019 with the film George Reddy, where she played the role of the titular character's sister.
-In 2020 she played the role of Shanthi in Ram Gopal Varma's Telugu film Coronavirus.
-In 2022 she was seen in Ananda Chandra's Aasha Encounter, in which she played the lead role of Aasha.
-In 2025 she had a new lead role as Surekha in Artiste.
+Akula began her acting career with George Reddy (2019), where she played the protagonist's sister.

+In 2020, she appeared in Ram Gopal Varma's film Coronavirus as Shanthi.
+She later played the lead role in Aasha Encounter (2022).

+In 2025, she appeared in the film Artiste, portraying the role of Surekha.